gisikw/sonatina/README.md

 ---

-## ✨ Currently included
+## 🧱 Core Components

 ### `Phrase`

-A Phrase encapsulates a declarative lifecycle — create, update, and destroy — driven by a focused slice of application state you define with a selector.
+A Phrase encapsulates a declarative lifecycle - create, update, and destroy - driven by a focused slice of application state you define with a selector.
-It reconciles state changes through `.play()`:
+It reconciles state changes through `.play()`

+This makes `Phrase` ideal for managing lifecycle-bound logic, like animations, renderables, subscriptions, etc.

+#### TypeScript
 ```ts
 import { Phrase } from "sonatina";
 import * as PIXI from "pixi.js";